 - The name(s) of the Registrant(s) who are the subject of the complaint

-- A description of the problem and which section(s) of the Rules of Professional Conduct are alleged to have been breached
+- A description of the problem and which section(s) of the Code of Ethics and Rules of Professional Conduct are alleged to have been breached

 - A chronological history of the events including the date, time and location where specific events occurred